-Revenues are reported as increases in unrestricted net assets unless there are donor-imposed purposes and/or time restrictions on the gifted assets.
-Expenses are reported as decreases in unrestricted net assets.
-Gains or losses on investments and other assets or liabilities are reported as increases or decreases in unrestricted net assets unless their use is restricted by explicit donor stipulation or by law.
+Revenues are reported as increases in net assets without donor restrictions, unless there are donorimposed purposes and/or time restrictions on the gifted assets.
+Expenses are reported as decreases in net assets without donor restrictions.
+Gains or losses on investments and other assets or liabilities are reported as increases or decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulation or by law.